- Public Works

 Mosquito Control Methods

-York County has 43,000 acres of water, encompassing woodland pools and marshes coupled with many miles of drainage ditches that enable mosquito breeding.
-To protect the health and welfare of our citizens from potential mosquito borne diseases an Integrated Pest Management (IPM) Program is utilized.
+To protect the health and welfare of our citizens from potential mosquito borne diseases and nuisance mosquitoes an Integrated Pest Management (IPM) Program is utilized.

 York County is committed to using natural control methods to reduce reliance on pesticide spraying for mosquitoes.
-We've implemented an aggressive fish management program by stocking Gambusia holbrooki, aka "mosquito fish," in artificial impoundments, ditches, ornamental ponds, borrow pits and stormwater retention ponds, and other places where mosquitoes breed.
+We've implemented a fish management program by stocking Gambusia holbrooki, aka "mosquito fish," in artificial impoundments, ornamental ponds, stormwater retention ponds, and other places where mosquitoes breed.

 This tiny fish devours mosquito larvae, reducing the numbers of adult mosquitoes.
 Gambusia holbrooki are considered native to this region and are commonly found in tidal areas and streams.
 They are related to guppies, and like guppies they bear live young.
 They are a hardy fish able to tolerate winter, over-crowding, and poor water quality.